m3taxal/TextAdventure/README.md

 ```
 java -jar --module-path path/to/javafx/lib --add-modules javafx.controls,javafx.fxml TextAdventure.jar --startEndLine=5 --filepath=path/to/dialogue.txt
 ```
-The arguments "--startEndLine" and "--filepath" must be assigned. --startEndline helps in deciding what lines should be scrolled at the start of the game, --filepath contains the path to your file which contains all of the game's texts.
+The arguments "--startEndLine" and "--filepath" must be assigned. --startEndline helps in deciding until which line should be scrolled at the start of the game, --filepath contains the path to your file which contains all of the game's texts.